-Taking advantage of back-in-stock notifications, customers are informed that a product they were interested in recently has become available again.
-Alternatively, a customer may want to get subscribed to the product price updates and get notified when the price drops on a product.
+Taking advantage of back-in-stock notifications, customers are informed that a product they were recently interested in has become available again.
+Alternatively, a customer may want to subscribe to product price updates and be notified when the price drops.

 As a result, customers are more likely to return to make a purchase.
-These two features are often considered as must-have for almost any marketplace solution.
+These two features are often considered must-haves for almost any marketplace solution.

-Their implementation and design are also considered to be quick and easy.
-In fact, it is not so — there are many points for consideration easy to miss in the design phase.
+Their implementation and design are also considered quick and easy.
+In fact, this is not so—there are many considerations that are easy to miss in the design phase.
 In this article, I focus on the potential pitfalls and best practices in implementing “Back-in-stock notifications” and “Price drop alerts”.

 - Overview